 An uninhabited island in the Bahamas, crystal clear waters with tropical fish swimming by, and an endless supply of treats from locals and visitors.
-Sounds like any pig’s dreamland, right?
+And swimming pigs.
+Pig Beach in the Caribbean sounds like any pig’s dreamland, right?

-That’s what I thought when I stumbled upon photos of the swimming pigs on “Pig Island” and booked my honeymoon trip to the Bahamas.
+That’s what I thought when I stumbled upon photos of the swimming pigs on “Pig Island” and booked my honeymoon trip after my vegan wedding to swim with pigs in the Bahamas.
 As a long-time lover of pigs, I thought that nothing in the world could top seeing pigs run free on their own island experiencing total liberation.
 I couldn’t wait.

 Reality Hit—Pig Beach Was Not A Happy Place